umakri2000/mahetravel/README.md

 # Project structure

-   HOME   USERLOGIN--> BOOK TICKET FOR TRIP    ADMIN -->ADD AND DELETE PACKAGES
+HOME-->USER LOGIN--> TICKET BOOKING FOR TRIP---> USER CAN DOWNLOAD THE TRIP TICKET
-               --> BOOK FOR LIMITED HOTEL        --> SEE THE PASSENGER
+                 --> BOOK FOR HOTEL
-               --> BOOK FOR FLIGHT TICKETS       ---> SEE THE HOTEL-BOOKIG LIST
+                 --> BOOK FOR  FLIGHT
+       ADMIN LOGIN --> ADD PACKAGES
+                   --> DELETE PACKAGES
+                   --> SEE THE PEOPLE BOOKS FOR HOTEL AND TRIPS